Skip to main content

 ...Xxxxxx is making significant shifts here at Oxbow.
 Parents can see that, and they believe he will do better with his testing now, compared to the state of mind he was in at [His previous placement].”

-It is important to remember that the main question is not:
+It’s important to remember that the main question is not:

 “Are things ‘bad enough’ that the student needs Oxbow Academy?”

-But rather, the more appropriate clinical question may be:
+A more appropriate clinical question is:

 • How clinically important is it for this information to be disclosed?